tyrjo/r-timesheet-extended/user-view/README.md

 ## Development Notes

 * Caution: "Feature"
-* Caution: Locking of rows depends on a custom boolean field on Release called "c_isDeployed"
+* Caution: Locking of rows depends on a custom boolean field on Release called "c_IsDeployed"  (note the capital I)
 * Override in the time grid in order to allow for variable selection of editor